What Is a Drill Point Die? The Complete Guide to Self-Drilling Screw Tooling

 Why Does Die Quality Matter?

-Die quality directly impacts three critical production metrics:
+Die quality directly influences three critical production metrics:

-• Die change interval — Premium dies with precise geometry and mirror-polished flute surfaces last significantly longer between changes, reducing downtime.
+- Die change interval — Dies with precise geometry and mirror-polished flute surfaces generally last longer between changes, reducing downtime.

-• Drilling performance — The finished screw must penetrate steel, aluminum, or other substrates cleanly.
-Die quality determines whether the self-drilling point performs reliably in the field.
+- Drilling performance — The finished screw must penetrate steel, aluminum, or other substrates cleanly.
+Die quality is one of the key factors that determines whether the self-drilling point performs reliably in the field.

-This is why fastener manufacturers worldwide choose specialized die makers with deep cold-forging expertise over generic tooling suppliers.
+This is why many fastener manufacturers choose specialized die makers with deep cold-forging expertise over generic tooling suppliers.

 Die Materials: Tungsten Carbide vs High-Speed Steel